-I Never Knew How to Communicate With My Dad.
-And Then, One Day, I Wrote Him an Email
+I Never Knew How to Communicate With My Dad—Until I Wrote Him an Email

 Bringing up the many questions I had about life before I was born—his early hopes and dreams, loves and heartbreaks—let alone sharing my own feelings, felt like too much for us to handle.
 I didn’t want to threaten the integrity of his hard shell.
 I had gotten used to it, and it made me feel secure.